jnorell/train-spam-scanner/README.md

 train-spam-scanner is a bash script to handle spamassassin training from imap folders on a dovecot server.

-The design tries to balance the pro's and con's of having users vs. mail administrators train spamassassin.
+The design tries to balance the pro's and con's of having users vs. mail administrators classify messages to train spamassassin.

 ## Status